angusgraham/book/src/ch01-00-getting-started.md

 somewhere.
 In this chapter, we’ll discuss:

 * Installing Rust on Linux, macOS, and Windows
+* Installing VSCode and the Rust RLS plugin
 * Writing a program that prints `Hello, world!`
 * Using `cargo`, Rust’s package manager and build system